srobin9/hakmin-gcp-checkride/README.md

     terraform apply -var-file="terraform.tfvars"
     ```
     *   This project sets up the foundational resources, including the GCP Organization policies and the Shared VPC host project.
-    *  `01-landing-zone` does not use workspaces, you should specify `terraform.tfvars` directly.
+    *  `01-landing-zone` does not use workspaces, you should specify `terraform.tfvars` directly and must be executed on a dedicated Terraform Host Project.

 ### Stage 2: Provisioning Service Networks (02-service-network)